 There is a human element to cybersecurity vulnerability in business.
-These threats may not come from sophisticated malware or technical vulnerabilities, but from exploiting the psychology and behavior of employees while on their devices by using clever social engineering tactics.
+These cyber risks may not come from sophisticated malware or technical vulnerabilities, but from exploiting the psychology and behavior of employees while on their devices or in person by using clever social engineering tactics.

 - Vishing is a social engineering technique done over the phone or impersonation on site that could trick targets into revealing information to penetrate a network.